 The only AI report you’ll need — download now 🤖

-For some, the method itself is the deciding factor.
-For others, it’s the implementation that matters most.
 Regardless of where you stand, time tracking has become a standard practice for global teams — and for good reason.

-While time tracking serves a clear operational purpose, it often sparks resistance.
+That said, visibility can cross the line into surveillance.
 Many employees view it as a form of micromanagement with potential for excessive check-ins and intrusive monitoring that can damage morale and trust.

 Time tracking vs. micromanagement: what’s the difference?